 The best way to prevent dehydration is by regularly taking on fluid throughout your training or competition.
 The most important lesson is not to wait until you feel thirsty before you have a drink.
 This is for two reasons.
 Firstly, while exercising, the feeling of thirst is often masked.
 Secondly, feeling thirsty is an indicator that you are already dehydrated.

 Sports drinks often claim to be isotonic.
 This means that the concentration of the drink is equal to the concentration of the blood.
-This aids the movement of these electrolytes and carbohydrates into our blood stream which helps speed up the rate of water absorption.
+This aids the movement of these electrolytes and carbohydrates into our bloodstream which helps speed up the rate of water absorption.
 The faster this happens, the faster the effects of dehydration are combated.
-Plain water is hypotonic, meaning is has a concentration lower than the blood.
+Plain water is hypotonic, this means it has a concentration lower than the blood.

 The best way of determining if you are consuming enough fluid whilst exercising is to weigh yourself before and after training or competition.
 Any decrease in weight is due to fluid loss and means you should be drinking more.
 For every 1lb lost, you should be consuming an additional half a litre of fluid (20 fl oz).